Note

 Can users be nudged to set up passwordless phone sign-in?

-Will a user who signs in with a 3rd party authenticator app see the nudge?
+Will a user who signs in with a third-party authenticator app see the nudge?

 Yes.
-If a user is enabled for the registration campaign and doesn't have Microsoft Authenticator set up for push notifications, the user is nudged to set up Authenticator.
+If a user is enabled for the registration campaign and doesn't have the targeted authentication method set up (Microsoft Authenticator for push notifications, or a passkey), the user is nudged.

 Will a user who has Authenticator set up only for TOTP codes see the nudge?

 Yes.
-If a user is enabled for the registration campaign and Authenticator app isn't set up for push notifications, the user is nudged to set up push notification with Authenticator.
+If a user is enabled for an Authenticator registration campaign and the Authenticator app isn't set up for push notifications, the user is nudged to set up push notification with Authenticator.

 If a user just went through MFA registration, are they nudged in the same sign-in session?